-Again, we’re composing this list solely based on our own personal experiences, which makes this (or any of our other lists) different from what you’ll typically see on the internet.
+Again, we’ve composed this list solely based on our own personal experiences.
+So that makes this (or any of our other lists) different from what you’ll typically see on the internet.

 In any case, Julie and I finally got to a point where we could credibly put together such a list for Europe.
 After all, our waterfall survey of this diverse continent has now covered Austria, Germany, Iceland, Norway, Great Britain, Switzerland, France, Italy, Croatia, Spain, Luxembourg, and Greece.

 We ultimately decided to make this list non-discriminatory and cover all of Europe.
 We had contemplated leaving off the Scandinavian countries since they seemed to make up more than half of the Euro Top 10.

-Nevertheless, you can imagine how difficult it was just to keep a list of 10 (it even made us re-evaluate the ratings of many of the waterfalls we’ve evaluated in the past).
+Nevertheless, you can imagine how difficult of a time we had just to keep a list of 10!
+Heck, it even made us re-evaluate the ratings of many of the waterfalls we’ve evaluated in the past.

 But in the end, after the rigorous filtering process, we ended up with this page as the end result.
-I’m sure this list is prone to change as we intend to visit more falls from this continent while making re-evaluations every so often.
+I’m sure this list will continue to change as we intend to visit more falls from this continent while making re-evaluations every so often.

-So without further ado, here is the Euro top 10 in reverse order…
+So without further ado, we present the Euro top 10 in reverse order…

 This towering waterfall surprised us with its ability to engage the hikers on an adventurous path involving bouncy suspension bridges and high spiraling towers.

-Not only were we able to view the falls from spots that would typically be reserved for birds or drones, but it also featured a couple of surprise natural bridges at its top!
+Not only did we view the falls from spots typically reserved for birds or drones, but it also featured a couple of surprise natural bridges at its top!

 Indeed, the hits just kept coming on this excursion.
 They came hard and they came often!
 And by the end of the hike, I felt compelled to give this waterfall its props by barely fitting into the last position of this very competitive list!